 - Language Arts: Language Arts concentrates on expressive language using grammatical and mechanical conventions in written compositions.
-Skills practiced include using simple, compound, complex sentences, the four kinds of sentences and the writing process steps are incorporated in written compositions.
-Practice of cursive writing continues in fourth grade.
-Use of nouns, pronouns, verbs, adjectives, adverbs, coordinating conjunctions and negatives properly in written compositions is stressed.
+Skills practiced include using simple, compound, and complex sentences, the four kinds of sentences, and the writing process steps are incorporated into written compositions.
+The practice of cursive writing continues in fourth grade.
+The use of nouns, pronouns, verbs, adjectives, adverbs, coordinating conjunctions, and negatives properly in written compositions is stressed.
 Diagramming of simple sentences is introduced.

 - Reading: Students participate in a variety of reading activities including oral and written book reports, and perform plays based on Literature.
 They become authors and illustrators of Christmas books for young children.
 Writing assignments are included on a weekly basis, including the writing of personal narratives and speeches.
 Students are challenged to read books at a level higher than fifth grade.

-- Social Studies: American History is the focus in fifth grade social studies, where the children also work on colony reports.
+- Social Studies: American History is the focus of fifth-grade social studies, where the children also work on colony reports.
 The students also work on the Presidents and present oral reports to their classmates.

 - In Music, our fifth graders devote themselves to being members of the SAS Bell Choir.